 There are lots of opportunities to personally develop as well: volunteer organizations and NGOs are always in need of nurses to help support charity events, grassroots political movements, humanitarian trips to warzones or developing countries, etc. Most major conferences and other city-wide events need teams of nurses to run smoothly: if you’re a nurse, you have the chance to be involved with all sorts of incredible stuff!

 Con: Everyone Comes to You With Their Problems

 Although it is wonderful to have the knowledge that comes with training and working as a nurse, once you are one, all of your friends and neighbors inevitably begin to come to you with their weird and worrying ailments.
-Suddenly, you’ll find yourself being bombarded with questions about skin rashes, foot pains, strange headaches, and odd bowel movements: not exactly the type of conversations you want to be having with your friends at brunch!
+Suddenly, you’ll find yourself being bombarded with questions about skin rashes, foot pains, strange headaches, different uses of perineal spray, and odd bowel movements: not exactly the type of conversations you want to be having with your friends at brunch!

 Overall, nursing is one of the most important roles in our modern society.
 While it may have many benefits both personally and professionally, it isn’t always the easiest job in the world!